The risk of prostate cancer increases as men age.

 Prostate cancer usually causes no symptoms until it reaches an advanced stage.
 Sometimes, symptoms similar to those of benign prostatic hyperplasia (BPH) develop, including difficulty urinating and a need to urinate frequently or urgently.
 However, these symptoms do not develop until after the cancer grows large enough to compress the urethra and partially block the flow of urine.
 Later, prostate cancer may cause bloody urine or a sudden inability to urinate.

 In some men, symptoms of prostate cancer develop only after it spreads (metastasizes).
 The areas most often affected by cancer spread are bones (typically the pelvis, ribs, or vertebrae).
-Bone cancer tends to be painful and may weaken a bone enough for it to easily fracture. .
-Commonly, spread to the spine affects the spinal cord and can cause pain, numbness, weakness, or urinary incontinence.
+Bone cancer tends to be painful and may weaken a bone enough for it to easily fracture.
+Spread to the bones of the spine (vertebrae) affects the spinal cord and can cause pain, numbness, weakness, or urinary incontinence.
 After the cancer spreads, anemia is common.

 Did You Know...